hgraph-os/hgraph-design/README.md

 # hgraph-design
-A collection of designs for hGraph (past, present, future).
+A collection of hGraph related designs (past, present, future).

 ## License
 hGraph is Apache 2.0 licensed.